45. What if I am a college student?

 Students with meal plans

-How SNAP treats financial aid and loans
+Financial aid and loans

 There are specific SNAP rules do not count any financial aid in calculated your SNAP benefits.
 This includes federal, state, local and private financial aid.
 It includes loans, grants, scholarships, stipends and work study.